Xavierj10/ActiveDirectoryHomelab/README.md

   - Set up VirtualBox
   - Set up Windows Server2019
   - Set up Microsoft Active Directory
-  - Add 25 users manually to Active Directory
+  - Add 25+ users manually to Active Directory
+  - Create an Organization Unit named Groups
   - Create 5 seperate workgroups to separate the users into
+  - Simulate a user password reset

  ## Step One: Set up VirtualBox and Active Directory
   - To get fully set up I recommend following along to [Josh Madakdor's Youtube Video](https://www.youtube.com/watch?v=MHsI8hJmggI)
   #### I recommend this video because its straight to the point and easy to follow along.
-He talks about setting an internal network and using a powershell script but I wouldnt worry about those this project is meant to introduce you to Active Directory and How it works.
+He talks about setting up an internal network and using a powershell script but I wouldn't worry about those this project is meant to introduce you to Active Directory and How it works.

 <img width="1207" alt="Screenshot 2023-01-02 at 6 03 51 PM" src="https://user-images.githubusercontent.com/121701900/210286252-3bf9f7f5-4ed2-45cd-89b6-9962c741bf41.png">